Dr Jennifer Orr

 Newcastle upon Tyne NE1 7RU

-I am Lecturer in Eighteenth-Century Literature in the School of English Literature, Language and Linguistics (SELLL) with specialisms in Comparative Romantic Literature (Scottish and Irish), print culture (especially newspapers), literary networks, poetic correspondence and poetic self-fashioning in the 'long' Eighteenth Century.
+I am Lecturer in Eighteenth-Century Literature in the School of English Literature, Language and Linguistics (SELLL) with specialisms in Comparative Romantic Literature (Scottish and Irish), print culture (especially newspapers), literary networks, correspondence and self-fashioning in the Eighteenth and Nineteenth Centuries.

 MA - University of Oxford